-Readmission to the BBA Program After Withdrawal or Dismissal
+Readmission to the Undergraduate Program After Withdrawal or Dismissal

-Students who have withdrawn or been dismissed from the SSU BBA program may apply for readmission to their respective programs after the conclusion of at least one academic term without classes, provided they have paid off all tuition and fees from their previous enrollment.
+Students who have withdrawn or been dismissed from a SSU undergraduate degree program may apply for readmission to their respective programs after the conclusion of at least one academic term without classes, provided they have paid off all tuition and fees from their previous enrollment.
 Readmitted students reenter the program subject to the Catalog requirements in effect at the time of readmission.
 Students seeking readmission must satisfy the following admission requirements:

-- Complete and submit a new Application for Admission - Submit the non-refundable application fee of \$100 - Submit an updated resume - Submit proof of health insurance - Any other documents required for regular admission, unless SSU already has those documents on file - Students who have been dismissed must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome.
+- Complete and submit an Enrollment Agreement and pay appropriate fees. - Submit an updated resume - Submit proof of health insurance - Any other documents required for regular admission, unless SSU already has those documents on file - Students who have been dismissed must submit a written, single-spaced essay of at least 1000 words addressing the details of the dismissal and explaining why and how the student believes readmission to the program will result in a successful outcome.